Dr. Elder Shirley- ba Ida Williams

 Senior Analyst / Cultural Advisor

-Dr. Elder Shirley Ida Eliza Williams nee Pheasant (Neganigwane) is a member of the Bird Clan of the Ojibway and Odawa First Nations of Canada.
+Dr. Elder Shirley Ida Eliza Williams nee Pheasant (Neganigwane) was a member of the Bird Clan of the Ojibway and Odawa First Nations of Canada.
 She was born and raised at Wikwemikong Unceded Territory on Manitoulin Island.
 Dr. Elder Williams attended St. Joseph’s Residential School in Spanish, Ontario.
-She holds several degrees, including a BA in Native Studies, a Native Language Instructors Program diploma, a Masters in Environmental Studies, and an honorary Ph.D. for her outstanding achievement in post-secondary education pedagogy, her advocacy of Indigenous language teaching, and her ongoing inspirational community leadership.
+She held several degrees, including a BA in Native Studies, a Native Language Instructors Program diploma, a Masters in Environmental Studies, and an honorary Ph.D. for her outstanding achievement in post-secondary education pedagogy, her advocacy of Indigenous language teaching, and her inspirational community leadership.

-She contributes simultaneous translation services for various organizations including the Union of Ontario Indians Organization, Olympics torch run (Peterborough), Loon Story Scholastic Education Centre, Self-government (Curve Lake), Toronto Zoo for Endangered Species of Ontario, Ontario Ministry of Education, Indigenous and Northern Affairs Canada, Heritage Canada and the Union of Ontario Indians.
+She contributed simultaneous translation services for various organizations including the Union of Ontario Indians Organization, Olympics torch run (Peterborough), Loon Story Scholastic Education Centre, Self-government (Curve Lake), Toronto Zoo for Endangered Species of Ontario, Ontario Ministry of Education, Indigenous and Northern Affairs Canada, Heritage Canada and the Union of Ontario Indians.